Why you should tell us what you think

 Please note however, that if the service you receive is one that you bought with your own funds or with a Direct Payment, then you must complain to the service provider directly.
-The service provider will have their own complaints procedure and the Local Government & Social Care Ombudsman or Care Quality Commission may also be able to help you.
+The service provider will have their own complaints procedure and the Local Government and Social Care Ombudsman or Care Quality Commission may also be able to help you.

 What happens next?

 When you contact us with your complaint, we will try to sort out the problem quickly to resolve the matter.